kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 +++

-This section describes how to add and manage existing Kubernetes clusters called as External Cluster in KKP.
+This section describes how to add and manage existing Kubernetes clusters known as external clusters in KKP.
-You can import or connect a cluster.
+You can add or connect a cluster.
-- Import: You can import a cluster via credentials.
-Imported Cluster can be viewed and edited i.e, upgrade the control plane version or scale the nodes.
+- Add: You can add a cluster via credentials.
+Added Cluster can be viewed and edited i.e, upgrade the control plane version or scale the nodes.
 Currently, GKE, AKS, and EKS cluster are supported.
 - Connect: You can also connect any other clusters in the KKP via kubeconfig.
 Connected clusters can only be viewed, not edited.

 The KKP platform uses existing kubeconfig or generates the new one from the cloud provider API.
-The KKP backend takes advantage of this kubeconfig to retrieve the cluster information like cluster and node details, metrics, events.
+The KKP backend takes advantage of this kubeconfig to retrieve the cluster information, its' nodes, metrics and events.
 Every cluster update is performed only by the cloud provider client.
 There is no need to install any agent on the cloud provider side.

 ## Prerequisites